opensearch-project/project-website/_posts/2024-10-08-Internal-functioning-of-sorting-in-hybrid-query.md

 ## Overview of Query Execution Workflow

 At a high level, query execution workflow is divided into two major phases: query phase and fetch phase.
 The query phase is responsible for obtaining matching results from each shard in the form of objects that contain the document IDs and relevancy score.
 These results are then sent to the fetch phase, where the source of these document IDs are fetched from the shards.
-Later, the results from each shard are combined to form the final search response, which is sent to the user.
+Later the results from each shard are combined to form the final search response, which is sent to the user.
 To learn more about the execution process, check out our earlier blog on [query's journey in OpenSearch](https://opensearch.org/blog/a-query-or-there-and-back-again/).

 ## High-Level Logic and Example of Sorting in Hybrid query